Can a Nonprofit Get SBA Loans From The Government

 The Small Business Association (SBA) traditionally has an important role in providing access and opportunity for small businesses.
-A non profit is a small business, so it begs the question: Can a non profit get loans from the SBA other than the PPP or Disaster Reflief program?
+A nonprofit is a small business, so it begs the question: Can a nonprofit get a nonprofit loan from the SBA (Small Business Administration) other than the PPP (Payroll Protection Program) or Disaster Relief Program?

 Approximately half of the American workforce works for small businesses, including nonprofits.
-As the backbone of our nation, these businesses need help and support, often through a SBA loan.
-The traditional SBA loan program works through authorized banks.
+As the backbone of our nation, these organizations need help and support, often through an SBA loan.
+Most people believe that the government provides business loans but the reality is that the SBA program works through authorized banks and there are still some stringent requirements to be approved.
 Non-profit organizations have especially unique requirements when it comes to working capital, cash flow, and monthly obligations.

 Financing Solutions Nonprofit Line of Credit Program

-What started to replace commercial banks where lenders that catered to specific industries.
+What started to replace commercial banks were lenders that catered to specific industries.
 One such company was Financing Solutions which carved out a niche in providing Nonprofits with a Line of Credit.
-Financing Solutions is now the leading provider of lines of credit to nonprofits throughout the United States.
+Financing Solutions is now the leading provider of lines of credit to smaller nonprofits throughout the United States.

-A nonprofit line of credit is a predetermined amount of money that both parties agree the nonprofit has access to if needed.
+A nonprofit line of credit is a predetermined amount of money that a nonprofit has access to if needed.
 It is an inexpensive cash back up plan to help nonprofits when cash flow is down.
-In many cases, the line of credit is mostly used for important expenses that must be paid on time such as for payroll, rent, etc. Often, cash flow at a nonprofit is only down temporarily due to a delayed reimbursement or a slow down at certain times of the year.
+In many cases, the line of credit is mostly used by nonprofits for important expenses that must be paid on time such as for payroll, rent, etc. Often, cash flow at a nonprofit is only down temporarily due to a delayed reimbursement or a slow down at certain times of the year.

 Financing Solutions specifically designed its line of credit program with nonprofits in mind.